 As a member of the Dartmouth community:

 I am responsible for my own education.
-I will read, understand, and uphold the Academic Honor Principle.
+I will uphold the Academic Honor Principle.
 I will contribute to this community and conduct myself, here and in the wider world, in a manner worthy of my education.

 I affirm that in the Dartmouth community:

 We learn together.
 We teach one another.
 We create knowledge together.
-We treat ourselves and each other with dignity and respect.
+We treat ourselves and each other with dignity.
 We recognize that our diverse backgrounds broaden our understanding of the world.
-We appreciate that an honest and civil exchange of ideas – especially conflicting ones – strengthens our intellect and makes for an inclusive community.
+We appreciate the exchange of ideas – especially conflicting ones – strengthens our intellect and makes for an inclusive community.